-A new manuscript submitted for publication is available in the sponsors section.
+A new manuscript accepted for publication is available in the sponsors section.
 In On Facies Belts and Facies Mosaics: Holocene Isolated Platforms, South China Sea, Rankey describes quantitative metrics of patterns of facies size and distribution on 27 platforms in the Paracel and Spratly chains.
 These metrics provide a basis for numerical modeling of these systems, revealing fundamental system-scale process dynamics that represent “persistent themes” of facies accumulation.
 The metrics and insights could be applied to generate reasonable and accurate geological models of ancient analogs.

 ANNUAL MEETING UPDATES: The 2016 KICC Annual Meeting was held April 25-27.
 The group toured campus lab facilities on Monday the 25th, and listened to stimulating talks and posters on the 26th and 27th.
 Thanks to all who attended and presented for a great meeting!

 SPONSOR PASSWORD CHANGED!!!
 As announced recently, the sponsor password for accessing content has changed.
 Please contact Hassan Eltom or Gene Rankey for information if you are a sponsor and have issues on these web pages!

 A new thesis is available in the sponsor’ section: Reservoir and Source Potential of Eocene Microbialites, Green River Formation, USA, by Nicholas Cestari.
 Nick examined biomarkers and geochemical footprints of lacustrine microbialites and associated lithofacies.